 Richfield City Code Section 407 requires that all residential rental property be licensed and inspected.
 To obtain a rental license:

-- Make application to the city for a license;
+- Submit an application to the city for a license;

 - Schedule an inspection, in which a city inspector will conduct an inspection of the interior, exterior and common areas of the property.
 Appointments for inspections are made with the owners/managers in advance, to provide reasonable notice;

 - If a violation exists at the time of the inspection, a report will be given to the owner/manager, indicating the areas that need to be corrected and the timeframe in which the violation should be corrected; and